tranquility-one/tranquility.one/content/_index.md

 ### Notable Builds

 Our current world is new enough that there aren't many builds out there.
-There is a decent trading village at (750, -25).
-You can check out the skeleton XP farm by heading down the tunnel at (824, -92).
+There is a trading village at (750, -25), and you can check out the skeleton XP farm by heading down the tunnel at (824, -92).
-DaleHouseden has started a cathedral (his Serenity Cathedral was legendary) around (935, 522).
+DaleHouseden has started a cathedral near (935, 522) &mdash; his Serenity Cathedral was legendary.
 DoctorLokiGrey and peanuthead159 have a large walled village near (-465, -1415).